ton-community/tutorials/02-contract/index.md

 The deployment is going to cost gas and should be done through a wallet that will fund it.
 I'm assuming that you have some familiarity with TON wallets and how they're derived from 24 word secret mnemonics.
 If not, be sure to follow the previous tutorial in this series.

 As you recall from the previous tutorial, TON wallets can come in multiple versions.
-The code below relies on "wallet v4 r2", if your wallet is different, either switch [Tonkeeper](https://tonkeeper.com) through "Settings" to this version, or modify the code to use your version.
+The code below relies on "wallet v4 r2", if your wallet is different, either switch [Tonkeeper](https://tonkeeper.com) through "Settings" to this version, or modify the code below to use your version.
 Also remember to use a wallet works with the correct network you've chosen - testnet or mainnet.

 Create a new script `deploy.ts` that will use the interface class we just wrote: